wwwaldo/space-invaders/README.md

 To run the program, type './space_invaders'.

 ## About
-I this from scratch in C over a weekend, partly for fun and partly for an interview.
+I wrote this from scratch in C over a weekend, partly for fun and partly for an interview.

 As an FYI, there's a widely-available ASCII space invaders on Ubuntu: <http://manpages.ubuntu.com/manpages/artful/man6/open-invaders.6.html>